 Michael Swerdlow, 135 YinD

-Michael is a Youth in Development Volunteer in Chiang Mai, Thailand.
-His favorite aspect of service is teaching, playing, and spending time with all of his students.
-When he’s not with the students, Michael enjoys bike riding through the beautiful sceneries of Northern Thailand, practicing Thai, and eating delicious Thai cuisine.
+I am a Youth in Development Volunteer in Chiang Mai, Thailand.
+My favorite aspect of service is teaching, playing, and spending time with all of my students.
+I enjoy bike riding through the beautiful sceneries of Northern Thailand, practicing Thai, and eating delicious Thai cuisine.
 His two favorite dishes are khao soi and mango sticky rice.

 Oliver de la Torre, 136 TESS